7 Best Binoculars For Hunting: Top Glass

 This is an important topic, you can tell because I put it in its own section.

-Most of the binoculars on this list come in multiple flavors of at least 8x or 10x magnification.
-Some also come in 12x or 15x.
+Most binoculars on this list come in 8x or 10x magnification, with some also offering 12x or 15x.

-I’ve listed the 10x versions for most of them and the 15x version for my Long Range pick.
-Personally, 10x is what I recommend most.
+I’ve listed the 10x versions for most and the 15x version for my Long Range pick.
+Personally, I recommend 10x most of the time.
 However, this is a hotly debated topic.

-Depending on who you ask and what you read 8x and 10x are by far the most common recommendations.
+Depending on who you ask and what you read 8x and 10x are the most common recommendations.
 There are people that will die on both hills, but I’m not one of them.

-The benefits of 8x binoculars are they are sometimes a little cheaper (not often though), they normally offer higher brightness with the same objective lens, and they definitely offer a larger field of view.
+The benefits of 8x binoculars are they are sometimes a little cheaper (not often though), they offer higher brightness with the same objective lens, and a larger field of view.

-8x are also, normally, a little lighter, a little easier to use, and are especially easier to use in your hands unsupported.
+8x binoculars are generally lighter, easier to handle, and particularly more user-friendly when held without support.
 The downside is they are 2 powers less magnification.

 Those are all powerful arguments in their favor.